Floods hit Buenos Aires Province in Argentina

 A very rainy day

-This children’s article, Major floods hit Buenos Aires Province in Argentina, has been written for native English speakers and learners of English as a second or foreign language.
+This children’s news article, Floods hit Buenos Aires Province in Argentina, has been written for native English speakers and learners of English as a second or foreign language.
 It can help children practise reading and comprehension, learn useful vocabulary, and explore current events around the world.
-Written by Sinead O’Carroll, a writer and EFL teacher with eight years’ experience.
+Written by Sinead O’Carroll, a writer and experienced EFL teacher.

 Heavy rain causes floods in Argentina’s Buenos Aires Province